funkypenguin/glusterdocs/README.md

     $ mkdocs build

+If you see an error about `docs_dir` when using recent versions of mkdocs , try running additional steps mentioned below:

+    $ cp ./mkdocs.yml ../
+    $ cd ..

+Edit below entry in the copied mkdocs.yml file

+    docs_dir: ./glusterdocs/

+Then you need to run mkdocs

+    $ mkdocs build

 The result will be in the `site/` subdirectory, in HTML.

 ** Advanced topic: changing the TOC.
 The TOC is mkdocs.yml, NOT index.md is the base directory. **